darkreapyre/Athena-HOL/Lab2/README.md

     What we see is the Run time and Data scanned numbers for Amazon Athena to **query and scan the parquet data**.

-18. Under Database, you should see the `<username>`, which was created in Lab 1.
-Select this database and you should see under Tables `<username>_yellow`.

-19. In the query editor on the right, type
+18. Now we compare the performance to the original table created in Lab 1.
+In the query editor on the right, type

     ```
     select count(*) from <username>_yellow;